peterlydiard/mini-synth/README.md

 The sustain_level parameter is input as a percentage but used as a factor with maximum value 1.0.
 This can be confusing.

-The waveform overloads the scopes amplitude axis when tremolo is added.
-Seen on envelope and note diplays.

-The tremolo operates at a fixed rate.
-This may be better if proportional to the tone frequency.

 Dual display of tone and evelope would be better.

-Different envelope shapers may be used to control the VCF and VCA.
+Tremolo rate is fixed for all waveforms, but vibrato is proportional to the tone fundamental frequency.

+The range of the vibrato controls have been arbitrarily set and may not be optimal.

 Perceived loudness of short notes is said to less than notes longer than a duration that reduces with increasing pitch.